 In the State of Virginia, bees kept in hives are classified as livestock.
 If you have an HOA or other property restrictions, investigate the regulations before committing to beekeeping.
 We do not recommend that beginning beekeepers keep bees on another's property during their first year.
 In most cases, the beekeeper will not visit and take care of them as often as necessary.
 This results in poor colony survival rates, expense and frustration.

 Beekeeping today involves real expense.
-The 2021 virtual class registration fee is $65 plus $3 credit card fee.
-This is, however, only the beginning of your expenses.
 Should you choose to keep bees, the woodenware (the hive and associated components) will cost $200-$350 per colony depending on your ability to construct it.
 You will also need personal protective equipment and tools, which can run $75 - $200 per person.
-You will then have to purchase the bees to start your colony costing approximately $120 - $200 per colony.
+Finally, you will have to purchase the bees to start your colony costing approximately $120 - $200 per colony.
 Start-up can easily be over $1000 to setup a two-colony bee yard in your the first year, more if you live in an area where you have to protect your colonies from bears, or put up other barriers to protect people and bees.

 Continuing education is very important once you get started.